amintavakol/orbchain/README.md

 The code for the OrbChain model used in [AI for Interpretable Chemistry: Predicting Radical Mechanistic Pathways via Contrastive Learning](https://proceedings.neurips.cc/paper_files/paper/2023/file/0ca70969597da7166128f7755c64ffd5-Paper-Conference.pdf) paper from NeurIPS 2023.

+_Note: this implementation is based on [OEChem Toolkit](https://docs.eyesopen.com/toolkits/python/oechemtk/index.html).
+Make sure to obtain the license before using it._

 ## Overview
 **OrbChain** is a python library to model mechanistic chemial reactions.